abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 - Default output format [None]:

-Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS.
-Access keys can be created from the AWS Management Console.
-The only time the access key can be viewed and downloaded is right after they are created.
-They can't be recovered later, though new access keys at any time can be created.
+ You previously created the access keys and secret in the [AWS IAM](#aws-iam) and saved it to a secure locaiton.
+You could only download the keys right after they are created.
+They can't be recovered later though you can create a new access key again.

-Follow the following steps to create access keys for an user under your account:

-- Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/.

-- In the navigation pane, choose Users.

-- Choose the name of the user whose access keys you want to create, and then choose the Security credentials tab.

-- In the Access keys section, choose Create access key.

-- To view the new access key pair, choose Show.
-You will not have access to the secret access key again after this dialog box closes.
-Your credentials will look something like this:

-    ```shellscript
-    Access key ID: AKIAIOSFODNN7EXAMPLE
-    Secret access key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
-    ```
-- To download the key pair, choose Download .csv file.
-Store the keys in a secure location.
+AWS CLI is the official tool from AWS.
+One limitation of it is that there is no tab-completion feature.
+There is a tool callled `aws-shell` that offers similar functionalities as AWS CLI but with tab-completion of the typed commands.
+It is hard to remember all the aws commands and the tab-completion feature is very useful.
+So if you are interested, go to the github page of the tool [here](https://github.com/awslabs/aws-shell).

-Once installed and configured, here are some examples to talk to and manipulate AWS resources
+Once installed and configured, You can use AWS CLI to talk to and manipulate AWS resources.
+Here are some examples.

 **Example commands for EC2**